EthanChen-1/k-quiz/README.md

 > Users of K-Quiz will be able to find new Kpop artists using our Group Finder form.
 This form determines Kpop groups that a user might enjoy listening to based on:

-1. Genre, Theme, Topic, or Mood.
+1. A genre, theme, topic, or mood
 2. Artists they already listen to
-3. A Randomly Chosen Artist
+3. An Kpop artist chosen at random
-4. Currently Popular Songs
+4. Popular Kpop songs
+5. A playlist they listen to

 ---

 ## Architecture

-> Our frontend will be built using React Router which makes it easy to building multi-page applications with the ability to use SSR, RSC, and Server Actions to make it easy to separate client functions from server functions.
+> Our frontend tech stack consists of React w/ React Router to create beautiful Reactive component based UIs and create a multi-page application.
+We'll be taking advantage of SSR, RSC, and server actions to improve SEO and reduce page load times by having our heavy computations and functions run on the server.
+This reduces the amount of client-side javascript and creates a smoother user experience.

-> Our backend is going to use Express.js to validate and sanitize user submitted data, handle our business logic related to finding Kpop Artists, and store data in a PostgreSQL database with the help of Prisma's ORM features.
+> Our backend uses Express.js to create an server API where we process client requests, execute our application's business logic, and store/ fetch data from our Postgres database using Prisma's ORM features.